 To use a broad definition, hormones are chemicals that trigger various processes in an organism.
-They’re produced and distributed by the endocrine system, a body-wide switchboard of glands that create these tiny biological messengers.
+The endocrine system, a body-wide switchboard of glands that create these tiny biological messengers, produces and distributes them.
 There’s an enormous variety of known hormones, each with their own functions, and each in some way integral to the proper functioning of a human being.

 Testosterone and estrogen, the sex hormones, are two obvious examples.
-The sheer effect that these two chemicals can have on a human is well illustrated by the changes brought on by puberty.
+The sheer effect that these two chemicals can have on a human is apparent in the changes that occur during puberty.
 Estrogen, for instance, affects everything from the formation of bone to the function of the lungs.
 The ways in which hormones function – and the ways in which they sometimes fail to function – is a field known as endocrinology.

-While it’s fast expanding, and has has seen enormous strides of late, endocrinology is in some regards still in its infancy.
-The exact role of hormones in many parts of the body is only just beginning to be fully understood; however, several recent developments have helped shed some light on how hormones can affect our eyes.
+While it’s fast expanding and has seen enormous strides of late, endocrinology is in some regards still in its infancy.
+Scientists are only starting to fully understand the exact role of hormones in many parts of the body.
+However, several recent developments are helping shed some light on how hormones can affect our eyes.